Harrisonkamau/mongodb-change-streams/README.md

 ## Setup
 After cloning the repo to your machine, install dependencies with: `yarn install`

-Open a new terminal and run: `node lib/index.js`
+Open a new terminal and run: `yarn listen`

 You won't see any DB logs just yet.
 Navigate back to the Mongo Shell and insert arbitrary data to the `demo` collection on our `test` DB:
 ```sh